gogopro-dev/MazeRunnerGame/README.md

 ## Platforms

 - `core`: Main module with the application logic shared by all platforms.
-- `lwjgl3`: Primary desktop platform using LWJGL3; was called 'desktop' in older docs.
+- `desktop`: Primary desktop platform using LWJGL3
 - `android`: Android mobile platform.
 Needs Android SDK.
-- `ios-moe`: iOS mobile backend using Multi-OS Engine.
+Is still not supported.

 ## Gradle